About The Noble Lab

 - Development of decision matrix tools for management of shellfish harvesting areas for pathogenic Vibrio sp.

-- Incorporating microbial source tracking and viral pathogen measures in the development of Quantitative Microbial Risk Assessment approaches
+- Incorporating microbial source tracking and viral pathogen measures for Quantitative Microbial Risk Assessment approaches using digital droplet PCR

 If interested in any of the previous projects listed, please contact Dr. Noble, as she is actively searching for qualified students interested in pursuing graduate education at UNC Chapel Hill